kaz-utashiro/Getopt-EX-Hashed/README.md

     To produce accessor method, `is` parameter is necessary.
 Set the value `ro` for read-only, `rw` for read-write.

-    Read-write accessor has lvalue attribute, so it can be assigned.
+    Read-write accessor has lvalue attribute, so it can be assigned to.
     You can use like this:

         $app->foo //= 1;